Distributionally Robust Causal Abstractions: Introduction

-The first learning method was introduced by \citet{zennaro2023jointly} on the $(R, a, \alpha)$-abstraction, followed by several approaches, see Fig. \ref{fig:casoverview}, for learning approximate abstractions including clustering-based \citep{dacunto2025causalabstractionlearningbased, kekić2023targeted, xia2024neural} and optimal transport ones \citep{felekis2024causal}, along with diverse CA and CAL applications, from climate modeling \citep{chalupka2017causal} to neural network interpretability \citep{geiger2021causal}, agent-based modeling \citep{dyer2023interventionally}, multi-armed bandits \citep{zennarobandits}, and causal discovery \citep{massidda2024learningcausalabstractionslinear}.
+Early CAL methods established distinct computational frameworks: joint differentiable programming for $(R, a, \alpha)$ abstractions \citep{zennaro2023jointly} and multi-marginal Optimal Transport for the $\tau\text{-}\omega$ framework \citep{felekis2024causal}, followed by several approaches, see Fig. \ref{fig:casoverview}, for learning approximate abstractions \citep{dacunto2025causalabstractionlearningbased, kekić2023targeted, xia2024neural}.
+Parallel efforts have applied CAs to diverse domains, ranging from climate modeling \citep{chalupka2017causal} and neural network interpretability \citep{geiger2021causal} to agent-based modeling \citep{dyer2023interventionally}, bandits \citep{zennarobandits}, and causal discovery \citep{massidda2024learningcausalabstractionslinear}.
 A key challenge in CAL is understanding how the environmental conditions, i.e. the exogenous distributions under which an abstraction is learned, influence its generalization and causal consistency properties.
-While exact abstractions \citet{rubenstein2017causal, rischel2020category} assume a fixed environment, without explicitly addressing how the abstraction depends on it, \citet{beckers2018abstracting} propose a notion of abstraction uniformity that requires causal consistency to hold across \emph{all}, infinitely many, environments, see Fig. \ref{fig:casoverview}.
-The latter corresponds to an environment-independent mapping that captures a more fundamental relationship between models, that of their respective deterministic parts, i.e. their causal bases (see Def.~\ref{def:scm}).
-Although theoretically stronger, this notion of abstraction is computationally infeasible to learn, as it requires data from infinitely many environments including ones that may be unattainable due to physical or practical constraints.
+While exact abstractions \citep{rubenstein2017causal, rischel2020category} assume a fixed environment without explicitly addressing how the abstraction depends on it, \citet{beckers2018abstracting} propose a notion of abstraction uniformity that requires causal consistency to hold across \emph{all} infinitely many environments; see Fig. \ref{fig:casoverview}.
+The latter corresponds to a mapping that captures a more fundamental relationship between models: that of their respective deterministic parts; i.e., causal bases (see Definition~\ref{def:scm}).
+While theoretically stronger, learning such an abstraction is computationally infeasible requiring data from infinite, potentially unattainable environments due to physical or practical constraints.